ajasja/NGB2H/README.md

 # Citation

-When using this package or data please cite [A Multiplexed Bacterial Two-Hybrid for Rapid Characterization of Protein-Protein Interactions and Iterative Protein Design | bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.12.377184v1)
+When using this package or data please cite [A Multiplexed Bacterial Two-Hybrid for Rapid Characterization of Protein-Protein Interactions and Iterative Protein Design | Nature Communications 2023](https://www.nature.com/articles/s41467-023-38697-x)